 Positive risks have a positive effect on project goals, therefore methods to deal with them will focus on increasing the chances of them arising.

 Positive risks or opportunities have favorable impacts on the project objectives.
-Therefore the project team will always desire them to happen.
+Therefore the project team will always expect them to happen.
 Exploit is the most desired strategy among others because it provides more benefits.
-All the same, accept is the least desired strategy because you can not take any action, just hope that it will happen.
+All the same, accept is the least desired one because you can not take any action, everything is out of your control.

 Once the opportunity is escalated by them, the project team will not take any action to deal with it.
-These opportunities may be recorded in the risk register for informational purpose.
+These opportunities may be recorded in the risk register for informational purposes.

-For example, you are managing a hospital construction project and the client came to your office and told that they considered having a new hospital in another region.
+For example, you are managing a hospital construction project and the client came to your office and told that they are planning to have a new hospital in another region.
 Then asked if your company is interested in bidding for the construction work.
-You contacted with your program manager and informed him for this opportunity.
+You contacted your program manager and informed him of this opportunity.

-For example, you are managing a power plant project and you are required to complete the project in 24 months.
-According to the contract, if you complete the project earlier, you will earn a bonus.
+For example, you are managing a power plant project which should be completed in 24 months.
+According to the contract, if you complete it earlier, you will earn a bonus payment.
 But you are aware of the high cost of early completion thus, you decided to take a less aggressive approach to make the risk at least more probable to happen.
-Therefore you decided to motivate your project team and promise them a bonus fee for early completion.
+Therefore you decided to motivate your project team and promise them a bonus payment for early completion.

 The exploit risk response strategy aims to eliminate uncertainty by making the opportunity absolutely happen.

-For example, you are managing a power plant project and you are required to complete the project in 24 months.
-According to the contract, if you complete the project earlier, you will earn a bonus.
+You are managing a power plant project and you are required to complete the project in 24 months.
+According to the contract, you will earn a bonus payment in case of early completion.
 Therefore, you decided to take a more aggressive approach to make the risk certainly happen.
-You decided to transfer your resources to this project form your other projects and you pay overtime to salaried employees in order to exploit this situation.
+You decided to transfer your resources to this project from other projects of your organization and you pay overtime to salaried employees in order to exploit this situation.

 The accept response strategy is to take advantage of the opportunity if it arises without taking any action to realize the opportunity.

 For example, you are managing a housing project and there is a highway project very close to you.
-The project manager of the highway project came to your site and proposed you to sell backfill material with low price.
+The project manager of the highway project came to your site and proposed you sell backfill material at a low price.
 You evaluated this situation and accepted.